-- 38. In the absence of an appropriate commercial reason for giving such an asset lock-up, the agreement may give rise to unacceptable circumstances.
-In general, asset lock-up devices are likely to be exposed to more scrutiny, and run more risk of being unacceptable, as the size or strategic value of the asset increases. - 39.
-The Panel considers that it is good practice for a target board to seek advice from a clearly independent expert on the appropriateness of any fixed price, or price formula, asset lock-up agreement.
+- 7.36 If an asset lock-up were entered into with a potential rival bidder (or as part of some other transaction) after the target company had received notice of a takeover bid or proposed takeover bid, the asset lock-up may also constitute "frustrating action" requiring scrutiny under the principles set out in the Panel's decision in the Pinnacle 8 matter.
+This may also give rise to unacceptable circumstances. - 7.37 Even if a proposed asset lock-up would not directly eliminate meaningful competitive bidding for the target, the lock-up may nevertheless still be unacceptable if certain safeguards are not observed.
+In particular, the agreement should be negotiated on an arms length basis, should be at a fair price and should not adversely affect the amount or distribution of benefits accruing to shareholders in the target in connection with the takeover. - 7.38 In the absence of an appropriate commercial reason for giving such an asset lock-up, the agreement may give rise to unacceptable circumstances.
+In general, asset lock-up devices are likely to be exposed to more scrutiny, and run more risk of being unacceptable, as the size or strategic value of the asset increases. - 7.39 The Panel considers that it is good practice for a target board to seek advice from a clearly independent expert on the appropriateness of any fixed price, or price formula, asset lock-up agreement.